akashkmt/coSchedule-Clone/README.md

 # CoSchedule-Clone

-A 5 member team work on this project for 1 week
+5 member team work on this project for 1 week